- (931) 372 6302

 The Ollie Otter Booster Seat and Seat Belt program is grant-funded through the Tennessee Highway Safety Office (THSO).
 The THSO has been integral in the inception and continued success of the Ollie Otter program.
 Representatives such as Mr. Poole and Deborah Scruggs, the THSO Grant Program Manager, have worked tirelessly with the Ollie Otter campaign team to provide support in both a financial and public relations capacity.

 With the help of his team, Ollie visits elementary schools across the state of Tennessee, conducting presentations on seat belt and booster seat safety.
-Ollie says "Under 4'9" -- It's Booster Time!" and "Belts to Bones" slogans in an effort to teach children that they should be using booster seats until they are of an appropriate age and height for adult seat belts.
+Ollie preaches his "Under 4'9" -- It's Booster Time!" and "Belts to Bones" slogans in effort to teach children that they should be using booster seats until they are of an appropriate age and height for adult seat belts.

 1. Request Ollie by completing the form below.

 2. Volunteer to attend and participate in an Ollie Otter presentation at your local elementary school.